 But retirees who are struggling and turn to a reverse mortgage for a quick fix could be setting themselves up to lose their homes.
 If you’re having trouble keeping up with your bills, selling your home and downsizing might be a better option.

-Really, the most important question to ask if you’re considering a revere mortgage is, “Why?”
+Really, the most important question to ask if you’re considering a reverse mortgage is, “Why?”
 Every financial decision you make should be purposeful, especially once you’ve retired.
 If you have a specific need that you think a reverse mortgage might help you meet, don’t call those numbers under Tom Selleck.
 Call up my Keen Wealth team and let’s discuss all your options.

 And if you have a retirement or finance question you’d like us to tackle on a future show, contact us here.